By the end of this lab, you will be able to:

 IMPORTANT: When you submit labs, or when you send us mail for any other reason, please be sure that you are logged in as yourself, not using a friend's account.
 If you are using someone else's account, the mail comes from them, and we don't know who sent it!

-Make sure you've done all the steps; check the summary.
+Make sure you've done all the steps.

 Send a copy of the mail to yourself.
 This is a good check on whether you really sent the right stuff.
 Paranoids will make sure that this mail arrives and looks right before they leave the lab.